Koeb/LDIS_Task3/amba_thermometer_nexys_ddr4/README.md

 Although untested, it should be working on a Linux distribution too.
 Vivado is available for Linux.
 Make sure that you have git, wget and make installed.

+The simulation scripts also use Vivado instead of ghdl and gtkwave.
+(Windows gdhl threw a memory error while simulating a design) It is possible to run gtkwave with the vcd files that Vivado generates.
+However, Vivado opens its own wave diagram gui.

 ## USAGE

 For information about the usage of the core, please refer to the documentation in the doc/ sub-directory.